Follow

 Collaboration features/tips

-Commenting permissions for viewers (limited availability)
+Commenting permissions for viewers

 2. Then go up to the action bar and click on the “i” icon to open the Volume's Info panel.

-3. Scroll down to Volume Settings and depending on whether you wish to enable or disable viewer comments, check or uncheck the box next to “Allow all viewers…”
+3. Scroll down to Volume Settings and, depending on whether you wish to enable or disable viewer comments, check or uncheck the box next to “Allow all viewers…”

 When enabled, viewers can leave comments and suggest edits on collaborative Google items, but they can't make any edits themselves.
-They will also need to "@ mention"* who their comment is directed to.

-Document Management & Help
+Document Management & Recovery

-Duplicate versions
+Duplicate copies

 Retrieving Deleted Documents